-Pictured with the bulb is also the book Forcing, Etc.
+Pictured with the bulb above is also the book Forcing, Etc. by Katherine Whiteside.

 While the process of growing these bulbs indoors like this is called forcing, it’s actually a very quiet and gentle process.

-Bulbs and flowers may not be “in-season” to grow outdoors during the winter months, but the key is not so much the season or what it’s like outside, but simply encouraging the right conditions for the natural process to unfold.
+Bulbs and flowers may not be “in-season” to grow outdoors during the winter months, but the key to growing them is not so much the season or what it’s like outside, but simply encouraging the right conditions for the natural process to unfold.